Lionsgate Studios: Lionsgate Newark studio

 In 2022, the city of Newark, New Jersey announced that a major new film and television production studio overlooking Weequahic Park and Weequahic Golf Course, Lionsgate Newark Studios would open in 2024 on the 15-acre former Seth Boyden housing projects site at 101 Center Terrace in the Dayton section of the city near Evergreen Cemetery.
 Lionsgate Newark will partner on public relations and community affairs with the New Jersey Performing Arts Center.

 Under Liberty Strategic Capital ownership

-In September 5, 2023, Liberty Strategic Capital, a private equity fund led by Steven Mnuchin, acquired a 5.5% stake in Lions Gate Entertainment (now Lionsgate Studios).
+On September 5, 2023, Liberty Strategic Capital, a private equity fund led by Steven Mnuchin, acquired a 5.5% stake in Lions Gate Entertainment (now Lionsgate Studios).
 This investment, totaling about $30.8 million, represented a significant investment for the company as it was preparing for the $500 million eOne acquisition and a planned split of its studio and streaming businesses.
-In May 30, 2025, Liberty Strategic Capital increased the stake to 12.6%, as Steven Mnuchin takes control of the studio.
+On May 30, 2025, Liberty Strategic Capital increased the stake to 12.6%.